TfedUD/PyPH/PHX/README.md

 Note: It is recommended to include type hints for documentation purposes.
 For details on type hints in Pythoon 2.7, See:
 [MYPY Typehints in Python 2](https://mypy.readthedocs.io/en/stable/cheat_sheet.html)

+Note: Grasshopper IronPython does NOT inlcude the 'typing' module for some reason - ensure that no PHX modules 'import typing' or it will throw an error when Grasshopper attempts to import.

 # PHX Class Usage:
 Most PHX classes are not designed to be 'run' on their own.
 These classes are data classes which are used by other interfaces (Rhino, WUFI, PHPP, etc.)